tzrafi/systool/README.md

-# Systool - DNS Tool Bash Script v1
+# Systool - System related information tool v1
 Systool is a Bash script designed to perform various networking tasks, focusing on DNS-related operations.
 This script provides a user-friendly interface for checking IP addresses, MAC addresses, and DNS information of websites.

 ## Features